Trivega/Extra-Scenarios-for-Cataclysm-DDA/README.md

 -Lost and Found -
 Challenge scenario.
-Start in end room of Strange Temple allowing player to start game with an Artifact or two.
+Start in the end room of Strange Temple allowing player to start the game with an Artifact or two.
 Start as a new profession that forces to the player to start with nothing, besides stuff chosen at creation.
-Idea is to let you start the game with an artifact, but of course you will have to earn it by fighting way out of Temple.
+Idea is to let you start the game with an artifact, but of course you will have to earn it by fighting way out of the Temple.

 -Cashing Out-
 Challenge Scenario.
-Surrounded start at the Bank as a bank manager who has talking skills.
+Surrounded start at a Bank as a bank manager who has talking skills.
 Like the firestation scenario only at a bank.

 -Ghost in the Dark-